BlackTHUNDER: Evidence of three massive black holes in a z~5 galaxy: The black holes in

-Recently it has also been proposed that the broad-line shapes seen in compact, high$-z$ AGN do not trace solely the BLR, but are broadened by various scattering mechanisms \citep{Rusakov25, Naidu25, Chang25}, such that the intrinsic, narrower BLR lines would correspond to much lower black hole masses, by up to two orders of magnitude.
-While this may be the case for some objects, \cite{Juodzbalis25} and \cite{Brazzini25} have shown that these proposed mechanisms do not generally apply to low-luminosity AGN at high redshift \citep[see also][]{Juodzbalis25b}.
+Recently, it has also been proposed that the broad-line shapes seen in compact, high-$z$ AGNs do not trace solely the BLR, but are broadened by various scattering mechanisms \citep{Rusakov25, Naidu25, Chang25}, such that the intrinsic, narrower BLR lines would correspond to much lower black hole masses, by up to two orders of magnitude.
+While this may be the case for some objects, \cite{Juodzbalis26} and \cite{Brazzini25} have shown that these proposed mechanisms do not generally apply to low-luminosity AGNs at high redshifts \citep[see also][]{Juodzbalis25b}.

 The focus of this work is not the accurate determination of the black hole masses, but the discovery of three massive, active black holes in a galaxy just 1.2~Gyr after the Big Bang.
-Therefore, for the purpose of this paper, we proceed with the black hole masses derived following the local single-epoch method, but emphasize that these estimates come with substantial uncertainties.
+Therefore, for the purpose of this paper, we proceed with the black hole masses derived following the local single-epoch method, but emphasise that these estimates come with substantial uncertainties.